nasuni-labs/nasuni-dashboards/README.md

     sudo systemctl start influxdb && sudo systemctl enable influxdb
     ```

-6. Configure the firewall for InfluxDB:
+6. Configure the firewall for InfluxDB (only required if firewall is enabled):

     ```shell
     sudo firewall-cmd --add-port=8086/tcp --permanent
     ```

-7. Reload the firewall configuration:
+7. Reload the firewall configuration (only required if firewall is enabled:

     ```shell
     sudo firewall-cmd --reload